ericf1/ftwbot/README.md

 <img src="https://user-images.githubusercontent.com/89803837/160317016-a68164d4-a6fa-4fc4-8957-db3093f65c73.png" alt="Basket with social medias inside" width=300rem height=300rem>

 A Discord bot that continuously updates and posts Instagram and Twitter posts from designated accounts.

+We are currently supporting over 100 servers and are in the process of getting verified as a Discord bot!

 Visit our [Top.gg](https://top.gg/bot/952690377104719964) page!

-Add The Bot To Your Own Server!
+Add FTWBot To Your Server!
 ---
-Click on the link and authenticate the bot into your server:
+Click on the link and authenticate:
 [Link](https://discord.com/api/oauth2/authorize?client_id=952690377104719964&permissions=517543905344&scope=bot)

 Features